hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 The gender system in PIE was grammatical rather than strictly based on natural gender.
 The feminine gender is thought to have developed later, originally being a collective or abstract derivative of the masculine/neuter.

-Example reconstruction (word for "horse"):
+Example reconstruction (word for “horse”):

 | Case | Singular | Plural |
 |------|----------|--------|